immersve/immersve-docs/docs/guides/webhooks.md

 - [Authorization](/api-reference/authorization) - Sales and Authorization requests
 - [Transaction](/api-reference/transaction) - Clearing and Refund requests

-## Authentication

-Immersve uses API Keys to authenticate webhooks.
-You must provide an API Key to Immersve at the time of registration.
-Immersve will send the following header on each webhook request:

-- `APIKEY` - The API Key provided by you

 ## Steps to receive webhooks

 You can start receiving event notifications in your app using the steps in this section: